imi-bigpicture/wsidicomizer/README.md

 - Zeiss czi (lossy, only base level)
 - Optional: Formats supported by Bioformats (lossy)

-With the `OpenSlide` extra the following formats are also supported:
+With the `openslide` extra the following formats are also supported:

 - Mirax mrxs (lossy)
 - Leica scn (lossy)